 - You will meet with your mentor in a public place for at least one hour, 6 times over 6 months – usually one meeting per month (March to August OR October to March).

 - At the end of the programme, you will complete a feedback survey to tell us how it went.

 If I register, will I definitely have a mentor?

 Before we can match you with a mentor, you have to complete steps 1 to 5 above.
 Every year a different group of students register for mentoring, with varying needs.
 There are no guarantees that we can match everyone.
 But we have a growing pool of mentors, and we will do our best to find you a match before you graduate.
-For this reason, we encourage you to apply as early on in your time at UAL as possible.

 Want to become a professional mentor?